Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 # Getting started

 This step-by-step guide describes the process to deploy Azure Mission-Critical in your own environment from the beginning.
-At the end of this guide you will have an Azure DevOps organization and project set up to deploy a copy of AlwaysOn into an Azure Subscription.
+At the end of this guide you will have an Azure DevOps organization and project set up to deploy a copy of the Azure Mission-Critical reference implementation into an Azure Subscription.

 ## How to deploy?